 A. Prices start at £247.
 This includes the hire of the equipment, the chemicals plus an expert engineer to complete the flush.

 Q. How often should you flush your heating system?

 A. We aim to flush it once.
 We offer fantastic advice on how to protect the system moving forward.

 Should the system, for whatever reason, need flushing again, we would do this free of charge.

 We also offer a 2-year warranty on all power flush Liverpool.

 A. Although very rare, there is always a risk that a power flush could cause a leak.
 There are several reasons why a system leaks during the process.
 The main reason being the increase in water velocity and pressure.

-A power flush machine pump is considerably bigger than a standard circulating pump you will have on your heating system.
+A power flush machine’s pump is considerably bigger than a standard circulating pump you will have on your heating system.
 The larger pump increases the water velocity travelling through the system.
-It could also increase the pressure within a gravity fed system up to levels that the system has not operated at before.
+It could also increase the pressure within a gravity-fed system up to levels that the system has not operated at before.

-So yes, there is a very slight risk, but not one that should put you off because like we say, it is very rare!
+So yes, there is a very slight risk, but not one that should put you off because, as we say, it is very rare!